Eklektisk/web-tools/README.md

 Web-Tools
 ====================

-This contains all of the bash scripts I use to modify my website.
+This contains all of the shell scripts I use to modify my website.
 This includes creating/modifying templates, adding pages, and updating my blog.